Contents of this chapter

 Indeed, the crushing of Napster was not the end of the drama.
 It perhaps ended the first of three acts.
 Peer-to-peer came on the scene at the next curtain rise.

 In 2000, news reports started coming out about new file-sharing networks called Freenet and Gnutella.
-With different protocols, they both solved the legal problem that slew Napster: they had no central point that could be sued.
+With different protocols, they both solved the legal problem that slew Napster: They had no central point that could be sued.
 Instead, they used complex techniques for distributing content from computer to computer and for letting people ultimately discover who had the content they wanted.
 For practical reasons, each user of the system saw other computers up to a limited horizon—the services did not try to reach the entire Internet for all users.

-The creators of these clever protocols explicitly presented them as work-arounds that exploited holes in the copyright doctrine to which Napster had succumbed.
+The creators of these clever protocols explicitly presented them as workarounds that exploited holes in the copyright doctrine to which Napster had succumbed.
 The technologies also had legitimate uses, because they were a good way to exchange material generated and owned by the sender.
 (A later implementation of the concept, BitTorrent, became a major legal channel for distributing free software.)
 So the people who coded and distributed the software were protected from lawsuits by the Betamax decision, a long-standing court case saying that the makers of a technology are safe from copyright suits so long as it has “substantial noninfringing uses”.

 The release of Freenet and Gnutella had the flare of publicity, if not an open provocation to the powers that be.
 So it came to the attention of the popular press, which had mostly ignored the Internet till recently (and were soon to find how destructive it could be to their own business models).
 Once already, the press had been dragged into trashing the Internet.
 This trigger was the fight over pornography embedded in the Communications Decency Act, which sounds like something from the nineteenth century but was actually passed by Congress in 1996 and soon struck down as a violation of the First Amendment.
 The Napster case raised the media’s leeriness to a state of panic.
 And now suddenly—Freenet and Gnutella.

 So the news media went berserk.
-They had breathed a sigh of relief when the courts shut down Napter, but they realized that technology left no haven for old ways of thinking.
+They had breathed a sigh of relief when the courts shut down Napster, but they realized that technology left no haven for old ways of thinking.
 They presented Freenet and Gnutella as an existential threat to traditional media.

 While everybody else was debating the rights and wrongs of file transfer and whether the new technologies were legal, I took off in a different direction.
 I was sure that any technology that could scare so many people must be technically powerful.
 I read whatever technical material was available about Freenet and Gnutella.
 I extracted enough from this material to write a blog posting for the O’Reilly site in late 2000 with the title “Freenet and Gnutella Represent True Technological Innovation”.
 The title was almost click bait, not only challenging the conventional narrative but flaunting my disregard for that narrative.